Configuration Reference

 default_tool | (auto-detect) | Default agent for new sessions.
 Falls back to the first available tool if unset or unavailable.
 Can be set to a custom agent name. |

 yolo_mode_default | false | Enable YOLO mode by default for new sessions (skip permission prompts).
-Works with or without sandbox. |
+Works with or without sandbox.
+In tmux mode this passes --dangerously-skip-permissions to the agent CLI; in structured view it maps to ACP bypassPermissions (see Structured view: Permission modes and YOLO for the adapter caveat). |

-agent_status_hooks | true | Install status-detection hooks into the agent’s settings file.
-When disabled, status detection falls back to tmux pane content parsing. |
+agent_status_hooks | true | Install status-detection hooks into the agent’s config file.
+Codex uses the [hooks] table in ~/.codex/config.toml; other JSON-based agents use their settings JSON.
+When disabled, status detection falls back to tmux pane content parsing.
+Codex is hook-first, but known hook gaps are reconciled from pane content. |

 agent_extra_args | {} | Per-agent extra arguments appended after the binary (e.g., { opencode = "--port 8080" }). |